sourceduty/Algorithms/README.md

 ![Algorithm](https://github.com/user-attachments/assets/138368fb-efbc-448a-aad3-3df30c1fd6a4)

-> Natural and synthetic instructions or rules used to solve a problem or perform a task.
+> Natural, modified and synthetic instructions or rules used to solve a problem or perform a task.

 #